AndrewClarke/Allens-Interval-Algebra/README.md

 scale allows much simpler optimised expressions when inlined, not to mention simpler expressions in the fundamental operators themselves.

-Note that the clock tick must be some multiple of the 'atomic clock' which is the smallest resolution possible for your chosen scalars, such as 1 microsecond if using a native timestamp in your chosen language.
+That the clock tick must be some multiple of the 'atomic clock' which is the smallest resolution possible for your chosen scalars, such as 1 microsecond if using a native timestamp in your chosen language.
 I'm considering using 1 millisecond for any work I do in Rails, since it would suit the sort of business applications I'm likely to be involved in.
 Future code might support storing the clock tick value in the database, and it would be seriously advanced to allow different columns to support different clock ticks.
 The book says that is possible, albeit complex, but I haven't got around to that chapter or section yet...

 Pro Tip: choose a 'forever' value that is basically the maximum possible in your chosen scalar, for example, timestamp '9999/12/31 23:59:59.999999' (or perhaps relax a bit and use '9999/12/31 00:00:00' so you don't have to fuss around finding a value that is one clock-tick shy of ultimate hugeness...
-The book chooses a clock tick of 1 month (!) simply because it's easier to fit the data when presenting tables in printed form.
+Similarly, the book chooses a clock tick of 1 month (!) simply because it's easier to fit the data when presenting tables in printed form.

 You can base your end-points on any ordinal scalar: fixnum, floats, timestamps, etc.
 It is important to note that the code is definitely assuming a clock-tick, as opposed